pcasdf/amdb/README.md

 **aMDB**

-**amDB** is a TV and movie database single page application that allows users to search for a show and see its ratings, reviews, summary, and other details.
+**aMDB** is a TV and movie database single page application that allows users to search for a show and see its ratings, reviews, summary, and other details.
 It also offers lists for what is trending in certain categories and by specific time frames, and a suggestion feature for when you can't decide what to watch.

 <br>